 By Kate Payne, Iowa Public Radio

-Investigators say that the teens plotted and carried out her murder, using social media to discuss details of their plans and a potential motive.
-According to criminal complaints in the case, Graber’s body was found concealed under a tarp, wheelbarrow and railroad ties at Fairfield’s Chautauqua Park, where she was known to take walks.
-Graber had suffered “inflicted trauma to the head,” according to investigators.
-Officials have not said what the motive was for killing her.
+Investigators say that the teens plotted the killing, using social media to discuss their plans, a potential motive, and efforts to conceal the crime.
+Graber suffered “inflicted trauma to the head,” according to court documents, but investigators have not said what the motive was or what weapon was used.

-According to court filings, the teens are slated to be back in court for a pretrial conference on March 21.
-A jury trial is scheduled to begin April 19.
+The teens are slated to be back in court on March 21 for a pretrial conference and are scheduled to go on trial in Jefferson County beginning April 19.